NOW THAT YOU ARE CAUGHT UNDER IR35 LEGISLATION, WHAT NEXT?

 You can still trade with your company under the IR35 however before the payment is paid to your company, tax and national insurance would have been deducted.

 If you don’t plan to use your limited company under the IR35 legislation and you do not have any commercial reason to hold onto the limited company, you will need to strike off your limited company.

-I always advise to striking of the limited company after all the compliance issues have been dealt with.
+I always advise striking the limited company after all the compliance issues have been dealt with.

 If you decide to leave the company active, you will need to submit a dormant account and a confirmation statement yearly until such time that it is finally used or struck off.

 Self-assessment returns for 2019/20 within IR35 legislation:

 Final self-assessment returns would need to be submitted to HMRC; this only applies if you don’t fall under the self-assessment regime for other reasons.